 About MatchBox Combiner

-The MatchBox Combiner is a configurable turnkey emitter/detector system for life science, sorting and measurement applications.
-It has the same footprint and is compatible with the rich set of MatchBox accessories.
+The MatchBox Combiner is a configurable turnkey emitter/detector system for life sciences, sorting and particle analysis applications.
+It has a standard MatchBox footprint and is compatible with a rich set of MatchBox accessories.

 - 4 individually controllable laser diode drivers